adambard/learnxinyminutes-docs/julia.html.markdown

 ## 2. Variables and Collections
 ####################################################

-# Printing is pretty easy
+# Printing is easy
 println("I'm Julia.
 Nice to meet you!")

-# No need to declare variables before assigning to them.
+# You don't declare variables before assigning to them.
 some_var = 5 #=> 5
 some_var #=> 5